 8.1 Generally, for up to six years – to help deal with any disputes.
 That timeframe may vary if we are legally required to keep information for a particular period.

 9. To whom do we send or make available your personal information?

-9.1 To National Accident Helpline and/or any other claims management company or solicitor to whom we introduce you.
+9.1 To National Accident Helpline (a brand of National Accident Law, a firm of personal injury solicitors regulated by the Solicitors Regulation Authority) and/or any other company or solicitor to whom we introduce you.
 You agree to them contacting you to discuss the claim.